thed0d0/Joshua_Lai_portfolio/index.md

   My main project this summer is the freenove hexapod robot.
 The hexapod is built with a arduino mega as the controller for 18 servos which moves the legs.
 All of it is secured with screws onto an acrylic frame.
 So far I have used arduino IDE to upload the given programs to the controller and tested all the servos while conected to it.
 In addition, I connected a replacement power source to the controller and that to the acrylic frame.
 On the acrylic frame, I screwed discs for the servos to connect to using self tapping screws.
 That was the greatest challenge as the self tapping screws were stubborn and did not want to cut into a thread without a fight.
 Looking ahead to the many disks i'll have to screw in for the legs, I should to find a new efficeint method that doesn't kill my hands.
 Next up, I'll assemble the legs and calibrate them, then assemble the remote control.

 ![schematics](freenove's schematics.png)
-<span style="font-size:0.75em;">Figure 1 : schematic of freenove controller arduino circuit connected to servos</span>
+<span style="font-size:0.75em;">Figure 1 : schematic of freenove controller arduino circuit connected to servos (credit to Freenove)</span>

 <!-- For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together